kavishsathia/gossip/README.md

 - Account-based authentication with JWT stored in an HTTP Cookie.
 - Write threads using markdown and include a thumbnail picture for more engagement.
 - Real-time notifications when the user's thread or comment is liked or commented on.
-- Nested comments (up to 5 levels).
+- Nested comments.
 - Mobile responsiveness.
 - Progressive web app (allowing users to install the web app onto their devices).
 - Searching for forums based on title, description, tags, and author username.
 - A point system (Aura) that will increase when a user's thread or comment gets liked, incentivizing participation.

-### Planned or In-Progress Features

 - Content moderation using AI and community feedback.
 - AI-generated descriptions for threads.
+- Fact checking for threads

+### Planned or In-Progress Features

 - Communities feature with each community having its own theme and color scheme.
+- Include tests in future versions

 <br>